slatedocs/slate/source/includes/_kuzzleObject.md

 Log a user according to a strategy and credentials.

-If the Kuzzle response contains a JWT Token, the SDK token will be set and the `loginAttempt` event is fired immediately with the following object:
+If the Kuzzle response contains a JWT Token, the SDK token is set and the `loginAttempt` event is fired immediately with the following object:
 `{ success: true }`
 This is the case, for instance, with the `local` authentication strategy.